bictorv/chaosnet-bridge/NCP.md

 The NCP handles duplicates and flow control, and DAT and DWD packets are delivered individually in order to the user program.
 (LOS and UNC are uncontrolled.)

-By the way, the description of the "safe EOF protocol" in [Section 4.4 of Chaosnet](https://tumbleweed.nu/r/lm-3/uv/amber.html#index-EOF) is not what is implemented in Lisp Machines or, it seems, in ITS.
+By the way, the description of the bidirectional "safe EOF protocol" in [Section 4.4 of Chaosnet](https://chaosnet.net/amber.html#index-EOF) is not what is implemented in Lisp Machines or, it seems, in ITS.

 #### NOTE
 The data part of `RFC`, `OPN`, `ANS` and `FWD` packets are non-standard: